Cross-Domain Underwater Image Enhancement Guided by No-Reference Image Quality Assessment: A Transfer Learning Approach: Abstract

 \section{Abstract}

-Single underwater image enhancement (UIE) is a challenging ill-posed problem, and its development is hindered by two main issues: (1) The labels in underwater reference datasets are pseudo ground truths with severe color distortions; relying on them in supervised learning leads to domain discrepancy.
-(2) Underwater reference datasets are scarce, and training on such small datasets tends to cause overfitting and distribution shifts from real underwater conditions.
-To address these challenges, we propose Trans-UIE, a transfer learning-based UIE method.
-Our approach captures the fundamental paradigms of UIE through pretraining and utilizes a hybrid dataset for fine-tuning, thereby reducing the distribution gap from real underwater environments.
-Moreover, our method incorporates no-reference image quality assessment (NR-IQA) metrics from above-water scenes to guide the cross-domain transfer learning process, mitigating the color distortions introduced by pseudo labels and narrowing the domain gap between underwater and above-water images, while avoiding confirmation bias.
-Additionally, to reduce the risk of overfitting during the pretraining phase, we introduce a Pearson correlation loss.
-Experimental results on both full-reference and no-reference underwater image benchmark datasets demonstrate that Trans-UIE achieves outstanding performance in image enhancement quality.
+Single underwater image enhancement (UIE) is a challenging ill-posed problem, but its development is hindered by two major issues: (1) The labels in underwater reference datasets are pseudo labels, relying on these pseudo ground truths in supervised learning leads to domain discrepancy.
+(2) Underwater reference datasets are scarce, making training on such small datasets prone to overfitting and distribution shift.
+To address these challenges, we propose Trans-UIE, a transfer learning-based UIE model that captures the fundamental paradigms of UIE through pretraining and utilizes a dataset composed of both reference and non-reference datasets for fine-tuning.
+However, fine-tuning the model using only reconstruction loss may introduce confirmation bias.
+To mitigate this, our method leverages no-reference image quality assessment (NR-IQA) metrics from above-water scenes to guide the transfer learning process across domains while generating enhanced images with the style of the above-water image domain.
+Additionally, to reduce the risk of overfitting during the pretraining stage, we introduce Pearson correlation loss.
+Experimental results on both full-reference and no-reference underwater benchmark datasets demonstrate that Trans-UIE significantly outperforms state-of-the-art methods.